-TYPE: Dollars TERM: Up to 24 Months PURPOSE: The Immediate Aid to Restart School Operations program (Hurricane Relief - Hurricane Dorian Recovery) is intended to assist eligible LEAs and non-public schools with expenses related to restarting school operations, re-opening schools, and reenrolling students at elementary and secondary schools in areas impacted by tornadoes and floods occurring in calendar year 2019 in areas for which a major disaster or emergency is declared under section 401 or 501 of the Robert T. Stafford Disaster Relief and Emergency Act (42 U.S.C.
+PURPOSE: The Immediate Aid to Restart School Operations program (Hurricane

+Relief - Hurricane Dorian Recovery) is intended to assist eligible LEAs and non-public schools with expenses related to restarting school operations, re-opening schools, and reenrolling students at elementary and secondary schools in areas impacted by tornadoes and floods occurring in calendar year 2019 in areas for which a major disaster or emergency is declared under section 401 or 501 of the Robert T. Stafford Disaster Relief and Emergency Act (42 U.S.C.
 5170 and 5190) - which includes the impacts of Hurricane Dorian in September 2019.
 Funds may be used to assist school administrators and personnel in restarting school operations, re-opening schools, and reenrolling students.

 ELIGIBILITY: LEAs and charter schools that were impacted by flooding or tornadoes in locations in which a major disaster or emergency was declared under section 401 or 501 of the Robert T. Stafford Disaster Relief and Emergency Act were eligible to request funds through the State application.
-To receive funds, the LEAs had to demonstrate that it incurred expenses related to restarting school operations, re- opening schools, or reenrolling students due to damage sustained through flooding or tornadoes.
-The following LEAs and charter schools were included in the State application and are eligible for funds: Dare, Edgecombe, Hyde, Lenoir, and Tyrrell.
-State Board of Education approval is required before allocation of funds.
-FORMULA: Eligible requests approved within the State application shall be funded within grant funds available.
-If the total grant is not sufficient to cover all requests, the funding request for each recipient shall be reduced equally.
+To receive funds, the LEAs had to demonstrate that it incurred expenses related to restarting school operations, reopening schools, or reenrolling students due to damage sustained through flooding or tornadoes.

+The following LEAs and charter schools were included in the State application and are eligible for funds: Dare, Edgecombe, Hyde, of funds.